ufy-it/go-telegram-bot/README.md

 * `AllowBotUsers` - boolean flag that allows bot to answer other bots, otherwise it will ignore
 * `WebHookExternalURL`, `WebHookInternalURL`, `CertFile`, `KeyFile` - configuration parameters for the web hook mode
 * `Jobs` - list of jobs to run
-* `JobsStopTimeoutSeconds` - timeout to stop all jobs.
-The bot's job manager will wait no more than the timeout for all jobs to stop, if some job does not stop in time, it will return an error
 * `Dispatcher` - configuration for the message dispacher object.
 Is described in details below

 Conversation dispatcher should be configured with the following parameters: